NoobSupreme1one/Omnigen/docs/WORDPRESS_SETUP.md

 3. Test your Gemini API key separately
 4. Check your WordPress site's error logs

-For additional help, refer to the main BookGen documentation or create an issue in the project repository.
+For additional help, refer to the main Omnigen documentation or create an issue in the project repository.